1938 expulsion of Polish Jews from Germany: Origins

 From 1935 to 1938, Jews living within Germany had been stripped of most of their rights by the Nuremberg Laws, and faced intense persecution from the state.
 As a result, many Jewish refugees sought rapidly to emigrate out of the Reich.
 However, most countries, still feeling the effects of a global depression, enacted strict immigration laws and simply would not address the refugee problem.
 According to a census conducted in 1933, over 57 percent of the foreign Jews living in Germany were Polish.
-The Polish Government, fearing an influx of Jews from the Reich, took drastic steps to isolate its Jewish citizens abroad.
+Following the German annexation of Austria on 13 March 1938, the Polish government became worried that it would face a large-scale return of Jewish citizens of Poland that had been living in Austria.
+On 31 March 1938, the parliament approved legislation enabling the revocation of Polish citizenship if the person had been living abroad for more than five years since the establishment of Poland in 1919.
+The German government, which did not want to be stuck with tens of thousands of stateless Jewish Poles, passed legislation in August that allowed it to deport any foreigner who had lost their citizenship from their home country.
+Additionally, a confidential directive was issued to not allow any new residence permits to be issued to Jews.

 On October 6, 1938, the Polish Ministry of Internal Affairs announced an ordinance requiring that Polish citizens living outside Poland obtain an endorsement stamp on their passports before October 30.
 Any passport without the stamp would become void and the owner of the passport would have his citizenship rights revoked.
 When thousands of Polish Jews in Germany presented their passports at Polish consular offices, they were denied the necessary stamp for various reasons.
 By enacting this decree and denying the stamp to Jews, the Polish Government made it clear that they had no interest in taking in Jews from the Reich, even those who were Polish citizens.

 The Polish decree did not please the German Government.
 In 1938, Nazi policy regarding the Jews was heavily centered on emigration from the Reich rather than the mass extermination that would arise in 1942 during World War II.
 Thus, Nazi officials saw the Polish decree as a hindrance to their attempts at forcing Jewish emigration.
 In a letter to Hans Lammers, Chief of the Reich Chancellery, SS Obergruppenfuhrer Werner Best wrote:

 Fearing the prospect of thousands of Polish Jews unable to legally emigrate from the Reich, the German Government felt that it had to act.
 As head of the Gestapo, Heydrich ordered that Polish Jews be expelled from the Reich.